Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/grab.rst

    Translation Display.

-While Grab/Move is active, the amount of change in the X, Y, and Z co-ordinates is displayed at the bottom left corner of the 3D View window.
+While Grab/Move is active, the amount of change in the X, Y, and Z co-ordinates is displayed at the bottom left corner of the 3D View editor.

 There are two ways to Grab/Move in *3D View*: